rosstuck/TuckConverterBundle/README.md

 TODO
 ----
-- Create a version that converts strings as well as files
 - Remove a coupling on input for file extension
 - Update the DependencyInjection/*Extension files as well (perhaps with PHP-Parser?)
 - Moar tests